hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 When `WanBatchReplication` is preferred as the replication implementation, the maximum size of events that are sent in a single batch can be changed depending on your needs.
 Default value for batch size is `50`.

-To change the `WanBatchReplication` batch size, in Hazelcast Enterprise use the `hazelcast.enterprise.wanrep.batch.size` property
+To change the `WanBatchReplication` batch size, use the `hazelcast.enterprise.wanrep.batch.size` property in Hazelcast Enterprise.

 You can do this by setting the property on the command line (where xxx is the batch size),